 Basic Class Information

-- LIBR 101 is a one-credit course that teaches the tools needed for college level research through the use of electronic databases, print resources and the Web.
+- LIBR 101 is a one-credit, CSU level transferable course that teaches the tools needed for college level research through the use of electronic databases, print resources and the Web.

 - There are no prerequisites for this class; COMP 220 and 228 are recommended

-- Two weekend classes meet in Library Classroom 203 (Lodgepole Building, 2nd floor) and use Blackboard between the meetings and for better communication.
+- Two weekend classes meet in Library Classroom 203 (Lodgepole Building, 2nd floor) and use Canvas between the meetings and for better communication.

-- Online classes use Blackboard and don't have face to face meetings
+- Online classes use Canvas and don't have face to face meetings

 Contact Your Instructor, Milena Seyed